 - are often inherited – it can run in families

-- is a biological/neurological condition – the brain is 'wired up differently'
+- are a biological/neurological condition – the brain is 'wired up differently'

-- is where information is processed in different way
+- are where information is processed in a different way

 - can be a big strength – especially for those in the more creative spheres of study.